MGeurts/genealogy/resources/markdown/help.md

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-040.webp" class="rounded" alt="Partners">

-You can add a relationship by clicking the green <b>Add</b> button in the card header.
+You can add a relationship by clicking the green <b>Add</b> button in the Partners card header.
 You can edit a relationship by clicking the blue <b>Edit</b> button in the relationship row.
 You can delete a relationship by clicking the red <b>Delete</b> button in the relationship row.<br/>